-- Dual credit classes will be taken as an online format during designated class periods during the school day. - Students are expected to maintain regular attendance during their dual credit class and work each day on issued assignments. - A senior may take no more than two dual credit courses per semester. - The number of dual credit courses taken in the fall must equal the number of courses taken in the spring. - One high school credit will be issued for each dual credit course taken. - The GPA for a dual credit course will be weighted accordingly: - o A 5.0 - o B-4.0 - o C 3.0 - o D 2.0. - The numerical grade received for the class will be reported as is on report cards and transcripts.
-10 points will be added to the grade for ranking and honor recognition purposes only.
+- Dual credit classes will be taken as an online or hybrid format. - Students are expected to work each day on issued assignments. - A student may take no more than two academic dual credit courses per semester. - The number of dual credit courses taken in the fall must equal the number of courses taken in the spring. - One high school credit will be issued for each dual credit course taken. - The GPA for a dual credit course will be weighted accordingly: - o A 5.0 - o B-4.0 - o C 3.0 - o D 2.0. - The numerical grade received for the class will be reported as is on report cards and transcripts.
+10 points will be added to a passing grade for ranking and honor recognition purposes only. - A junior may enroll in a dual credit course as long as he/she meets the criteria for enrollment set forth by the community college. - A junior is limited to 1 dual credit class during the fall semester and may take no more than 2 dual credit classes the spring semester.
+Exceptions may be made pending Headmaster and Counselor approval.